harness/terraform-provider-harness/docs/index.md

 ### Optional

 - `account_id` (String) The Harness account id.
 This can also be set using the `HARNESS_ACCOUNT_ID` environment variable.
 - `api_key` (String) The Harness API key.
 This can also be set using the `HARNESS_API_KEY` environment variable.
-To create an api key in firstgen follow this doc https://docs.harness.io/article/smloyragsm-api-keys#create_an_api_key
+For more information to create an API key in FirstGen, see https://docs.harness.io/article/smloyragsm-api-keys#create_an_api_key.
 - `endpoint` (String) The URL of the Harness API endpoint.
 The default is `https://app.harness.io/gateway`.
 This can also be set using the `HARNESS_ENDPOINT` environment variable.
 - `platform_api_key` (String) The API key for the Harness next gen platform.
 This can also be set using the `HARNESS_PLATFORM_API_KEY` environment variable.
-To create an api key in nextgen follow this doc https://docs.harness.io/article/tdoad7xrh9-add-and-manage-api-keys"
+For more information to create an API key in NextGen, see https://docs.harness.io/article/tdoad7xrh9-add-and-manage-api-keys.